Expert / 27 December, 2020 / Professor Neil Shah

 We are here to talk reflux.
 If you’re baby is suffering, chances are you’re suffering too.
 If you’re reading this blurry or teary eyed, sleep deprived, depressed, or thinking of doing a midnight flit alone to some far flung country to get away from reflux hell, – step away from your passport.
 We were lucky enough to speak to the reflux doc everybody wants an appointment with.
-Dr Shah is Consultant Paediatric Gastroenterologist at Great Ormond Street Hospital, and has over 20 years experience in paediatric gastroenterology and a wide range of experience in most paediatric gastroenterology conditions.
+Professor Shah is Consultant Paediatric Gastroenterologist at Great Ormond Street Hospital, and has over 20 years experience in paediatric gastroenterology and a wide range of experience in most paediatric gastroenterology conditions.
 Dr Shah has taken some time out of his busy schedule to kindly answer some of our questions on reflux, to help you move forward in the right direction.

 What’s the difference between reflux, acid reflux and silent reflux, and what are the main symptoms of each?